-Home / Clientside & SDKs
+Home / Clientside and SDKs

 The Card Viewer library follows semver and can be installed from npm or a cdn.